harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-contributors.md

 sidebar_position: 50
 ---

 Contributors are developers and other team members that complete actions and activities that contribute to your SEI metrics and insights.
 Contributors are represented by contributor records in SEI.
-SEI contributor records serve two primary functions: Account association and Org Unit association.
+SEI contributor records serve two primary functions: Account association and Collection association.

 Account associations connect related user accounts across your SDLC tools.
 For example, you can associate a contributor's Jira, GitHub, and Harness accounts so the data from those accounts are correlated to the same record in SEI, rather than three "instances" of a user.
 This makes it easier to track individual contributor activity across tools.

-You can use any attributes as dynamic filters for contributor-based [Org Units](./manage-org-units.md).
+You can use any attributes as dynamic filters for contributor-based [Collections](./manage-collections.md).
 Some attributes are included by default, such as **Name**, **Email**, and **Integration**.
 You can add custom attributes to further refine contributor records and create dynamic filters unique to your organization or teams.

 :::info